-Prerequisite: CTE350 Assessment & Grading This is a field-based student-teaching experience.
+Prerequisite: CTE350 Assessment & Grading

 This is a field-based student-teaching experience which provides students with a valuable opportunity to apply pedagogical competencies in the classroom.
 Under the observation of the instructor-coordinator, students plan and prepare instructional materials, and direct instructional roles.
 Students assess learning outcomes, assist in record-keeping, and perform other responsibilities of a classroom teacher.
 Students submit field and conference reports based upon teaching assignment.
 The Framework for Teaching standards will be used to evaluate student performance.
 Students should be prepared to accept an assignment at any school or a CTE subject designated by the instructor-coordinator.
 This course requires 540 contact hours which is comprised of 525 student teaching hours and 15 instructional hours.